 At Hope, our vision is to empower our clients to create a life they feel in control of, becoming free from addictions and negative behaviours.

 We believe that by providing a safe and stable home environment, our clients can rebuild their lives; our provision of support is wholly geared towards this vision.
+One of our success stories we are proud to share is Steve 27, found himself homeless after losing his job due to mental health issues.
+Steve engaged with support and counselling and is now working part time.

 Each client attends a weekly one to one session with a dedicated Support Worker, who is also on hand on a daily basis in person or on the phone to deal with any issues or crises that may arise.